Loading Now

 Excessive sugar consumption can result in health issues such as metabolic syndrome and type 2 diabetes.
 Understanding the different types and sources of sugar is essential for improving health.
 Making informed dietary choices is crucial for maintaining well-being.

-See also How Does Intermittent Fasting Impact Gut Health?
+See also How Does Gut Health Influence Mental Health?

 How Sugar Affects Gut Microbiota and Overall Health